 Pulmonary Hypertension and VTE Learning Pathway

-What does a cardiologist really need to know about the diagnosis of pulmonary arterial hypertension?
-What is new and controversial in the management of pulmonary embolism and deep vein thrombosis, and what are the updated management recommendations for pulmonary hypertension from the 6th World Symposium in Nice?
-These questions and more will be addressed in the Pulmonary Hypertension and Venous Thrombo-embolic (VTE) Learning Pathway.
+What does a cardiovascular professional really need to know about the management of pulmonary hypertension and venous thrombo-embolic disease (VTE)?
+What is new and controversial in the management of pulmonary embolism and deep vein thrombosis.
+What are the updated management recommendations for pulmonary hypertension?

-The short but powerful program seeks to demystify the diagnosis of pulmonary arterial hypertension, debate core management issues related to pulmonary hypertension, and address new and controversial management issues with the goal of enabling attendees to define best practice in caring for their patients.
+The short but powerful program seeks to provide a multi-perspective approach to the management of pulmonary arterial hypertension.
+Program presenters will review current management while giving attendees a glimpse into the future of pulmonary vascular disease.
+By debating core management issues related to pulmonary hypertension and addressing new and controversial management issues, attendees will be able to incorporate best practices in caring for their patients when they return home.

 | 2018 American College of Cardiology Foundation.
 Visit ACC.org|